em1e/em1e/README.md

 ![Main banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20main%202.gif)
 ***
 ## 📑 Hey, I'm Emi
 A 19 yo aspiring software engineer and entrepreneur from Helsinki, Finland.
 My skills are still intermediate so my portfolio isn't fully there just yet, sorry about that.
-So far I've done websites, small games, mobile apps designs, 3D designs, 3D animations and some music.
+So far I've done websites, small games, mobile app designs, 3D designs, 3D animations and music.
 I also have experience in SEO (search engine optimization), creative writing and social media on a professional level.
-My goal is to become a full-rounded dev, as I love to pick up skills and learn new things.
-I'll have to wait and see what happens after that C:
+My goal is to become a semi full-rounded dev, as I love to pick up skills and learn new things C:

+In my opinion, coding is an art; the art of creating what you imagine to be possible from technology.
+Though, not everyone ses it that way, it still doesn't mean its creative side isn't there.
+In my opinion, anyone in the field needs imagination and creativity almost as much as google.

 <div id="profile-visits" align="center">
   <p>“Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.” ~Scott Adams</p>
 </div>

-"In a way, coding is an art; the art of cerating what you what to happen" ~me

 ***
 ![Small banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20small.gif)